-Supplemental Report of the Committee on Financing Medical Education to the communication from Norman Topping, formerly Vice President for Medical Affairs of the University of Pennsylvania, now President of the University of Southern California, also a member of the Committee, in which communication Dr. Topping states that he feels he should resign from the Committee since he will no longer be able to give the time necessary to such committee membership.
+Supplemental Report of the Committee on Financing Medical Education

+At a meeting of the Committee held October 12, notice was again taken of the untimely death of Stockton Kimball, Buffalo, a former member of the Committee.
+Attention was called to the communication from Norman Topping, formerly Vice President for Medical Affairs of the University of Pennsylvania, now President of the University of Southern California, also a member of the Committee, in which communication Dr. Topping states that he feels he should resign from the Committee since he will no longer be able to give the time necessary to such committee membership.
 He suggests that this be brought to the attention of the Executive Director and the new President of the AAMC for their guidance.